Cheryl Derricotte: Awards

 Her awards include a San Francisco Individual Artist Commission; Hemera Foundation Tending Space Fellowship for Artists; the Rick and Val Beck Scholarship for Glass; Emerging Artist at the Museum of the African Diaspora; Gardarev Center Fellow; Art Alliance for Contemporary Glass’ Visionary Scholarship, D.C.
 Commission on the Arts & Humanities/ National Endowment for the Arts Artist Fellowship Grant, San Francisco Individual Artist Commission, and a Puffin Foundation Grant.
 She was a Finalist for the LEAP Award in 2016.

 Arts activist

-Derricotte is the current Secretary/The Minister of Information for Three Point Nine Art Collective, a group of San Francisco area Black artists.
-She is also the Chief Mindfulness Officer of Crux, a U.S. nationwide cooperative of Black artists "working at the intersection of art and technology through immersive storytelling (Virtual Reality)."
+Derricotte was the Secretary/Minister of Information for Three Point Nine Art Collective, a group of San Francisco area Black artists.
+She also served as the Chief Mindfulness Officer of Crux, a U.S. nationwide cooperative of Black artists "working at the intersection of art and technology through immersive storytelling (Virtual Reality)."
 She has also been part of moderated discussions and talks "responding to representations of race and identity."